JJediny/cto-website/_pages/request-new-software.md

     </button>
     <div id="Question-1" class="usa-accordion-content">
       <p>
       Standard software has previously been evaluated and approved to be included in the IT Standards List in GEAR.
-You must still put in a request for Standard software.
+You must still put in a request for Standard software in ServiceNow.
 This type of request typically takes 1-2 weeks to complete.

       Non-standard software has not been reviewed and must be fully evaluated for Security, 508 Accessibility, and Enterprise Architecture requirements.
 This review and evaluation process can take 4-6 weeks to complete.
       </p>
     </div>